 In the dungeon visitors can see the "licking stones" where the Jacobite prisoners were forced to lick moisture off the dungeon walls to keep themselves alive, at least temporarily.
 The keep today houses a display on The '45 Rising, and a model that shows the state of the city at that time.
 A small cell at the top of the keep is named after Sir Walter Scott's MacIvor, hero of Waverley.

-Within the castle is the King’s Own Royal Border Regimental Museum.
+Within the castle is Cumbria's Museum of Military Life.
 The museum traces the history of Cumbria's own infantry regiment from its inception in 1702, with displays of uniforms, weapons, medals, and silver.
 Visitors can buy joint admission passes to both the museum and the castle.

 About Carlisle Castle